Death and funeral of Wallis, Duchess of Windsor: Funeral and burial

 A private funeral service was held on April 29 at St George's Chapel, Windsor Castle.
-175 mourners were present for the ceremony, including members of the British royal family, and members of Wallis's household such as her butler and chauffeur.
-Her polished English oak coffin had a single wreath from the Queen on top, which consisted of a spray of white, orange and yellow lilies picked at Windsor Castle.
-The silver plaque on her casket read "Wallis, Duchess of Windsor 1896-1986" without the HRH prefix.
+175 mourners were present for the ceremony, including members of the British royal family, and members of Wallis' household such as her butler and chauffeur.
+Her polished English oak lead lined coffin (not draped in a standard) had a single wreath from Queen Elizabeth II on top, which consisted of a spray of white, orange and yellow lilies picked at Windsor Castle.
+The silver plaque on her casket read "Wallis, Duchess of Windsor 1896–1986" without the HRH prefix.
 The prefix does not appear on her gravestone either.
 Eight Welsh Guards served as pallbearers during the ceremony.
 The service lasted 28 minutes and was conducted by the Dean of Windsor.
-Per Wallis's wishes there was no funeral address during the ceremony.
+Per Wallis' wishes there was no funeral address during the ceremony.
 The ceremony also featured no eulogies and no direct references were made to the Duchess.
 Only once in a prayer the Canon of Westminster made a reference to her as "Our sister".

 Accompanying the Queen were the Duke of Edinburgh, Queen Elizabeth The Queen Mother, the Prince and Princess of Wales, Princess Anne, Princess Alice, Duchess of Gloucester, and other members of the royal family.
 Other attendees were Prime Minister Margaret Thatcher and her husband Denis Thatcher, Leader of the Opposition Neil Kinnock, U.S. Ambassador Charles H. Price II, Lady Alexandra Metcalfe, the Duke and Duchess of Marlborough, and Diana, Lady Mosley.
 Those absent from the service included Princess Margaret, as well as Prince Andrew and Prince Edward, whom the palace said barely knew Wallis.
 After the funeral, her coffin was taken out of the chapel as Edward Elgar's "Nimrod" played.
 A hearse took the coffin via private roads for the burial.

-The burial was attended by only 15 people, including the Queen, the Duke of Edinburgh, the Prince and Princess of Wales, the Dowager Countess of Dudley, two royal household aides, the Dean of Windsor, and seven members of Wallis's personal household.
-The Queen Mother was not present at the gravesite on the advice of the Queen.
+The burial was attended by only 15 people, including the Queen, the Duke of Edinburgh, the Prince and Princess of Wales, the Dowager Countess of Dudley, two royal household aides, the Dean of Windsor, and seven members of Wallis' personal household.
+The Queen Mother was not present at the gravesite on the advice of Queen Elizabeth II.
 Wallis was buried at the Royal Burial Ground, Frogmore, next to her husband.
 The Princess of Wales said afterwards that it was the only time she had seen the Queen weep.
-The media reported that per Wallis's wishes a series of her love letters to Edward would be published after her death.
+The media reported that per Wallis' wishes a series of her love letters to Edward would be published after her death.
 On April 28, the Mail serialized them in a special pullout supplement.

-Most of Wallis's estate, valued at £5 million, went to the Pasteur Institute medical research foundation, as a tribute to France where she was provided with a home.
+Most of Wallis' estate, valued at £5 million, went to the Pasteur Institute medical research foundation, as a tribute to France where she was provided with a home.
 The royal family received no major bequests.
-Her Paris mansion and some of her other possessions were later bought by Mohamed Al-Fayed.
+Her Paris mansion and some of her other possessions were later acquired by Mohamed Al-Fayed and subsequently auctioned in 1998 at Sotheby’s where they were acquired in their near entirety by the Royal Family.